syncfusion/blazor-docs/src/charts/range-selector/tool-tip.md

 ---
-title: " Tooltip in Blazor Range Selector component | Syncfusion "
+title: " Tooltip in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

-description: "Learn here all about tooltip feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+description: "Learn here all about the tooltip feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Tooltip in Blazor Range Selector (SfRangeNavigator)
+# Tooltip in the Blazor Range Selector (SfRangeNavigator)

 <!-- markdownlint-disable MD036 -->